- ABOUT US

 The Elizabeth Dole Foundation pursues robust research and advocacy efforts to understand the unique needs of military caregivers and families and promote their well-being.LEARN MORE

 Limited in scope, our grantmaking in public policy is rooted to our founders’ commitment to the values of freedom, democracy and free market principles.
 Below are examples of grantmaking in this area.

-American Enterprise Institute is a public policy think tank dedicated to defending human dignity, expanding human potential, and building a freer and safer world.LEARN MORE
+American Enterprise Institute for Public Policy Research is a public policy think tank dedicated to defending human dignity, expanding human potential, and building a freer and safer world.LEARN MORE

 Hoover Institution at Stanford University seeks to improve the human condition by advancing ideas that promote economic opportunity and prosperity while securing and safeguarding peace for America and all mankind.LEARN MORE